lehadnk/image-upload-form/README.md

 upload
 ```
-Two only parameters in this request is "file" representing the contents of the file, and "action" which is always "upload" so you could bind both requests to the same url if you want.
+Two only parameters in this request are "file" representing the contents of the file, and "action" which is always "upload" so you could bind both requests to the same url if you want.

 A positive response should be a JSON-formatted string with three fields: "status", "src" and "id".
-First is bool representing a status of the operation, next is the uri of the image (or thumbnail) and last one is an ID which will be sent to server if user will hit the delete button.
+First is bool representing a status of the operation, next is the uri of the image (or thumbnail) and the last one is an ID which will be sent to server if user will hit the delete button.

 In case of unsuccessful operation "src" and "id" fields may be not preserved and replaced with "error" field containing a message which will be shown to the user.
-If no error message provided, default system message will be shown.
+If no error message provided, the default system message will be shown.

 E.g.:
 Default positive pesponse: